otpplus/keycloak-otpplus/README.md

 ## Overview
 We have implemented MFA on top of keycloak so that you don't have to.
 Batteries(SMS) included!

-Keycloak image with OTP Plus® which has built in plugin to use SMS and Email based OTP as a factor
+Keycloak image with OTP Plus which has built in plugin to use SMS and Email based OTP as a factor

 ## Requirements
 ```